-These gluten free coconut macaroons are crispy outside, soft and chewy inside, and only as sweet as you want them to be.
+These gluten free macaroons are crispy outside, soft and chewy inside, and only as sweet as you want them to be.
 Whether you think you love coconut or not, you'll love these cookies!

-Why I love these gluten free coconut macaroons
+Why I love these gluten free macaroons

 With extra crispy edges, and chewy centers, these homemade macaroons rival anything you'd find in a box.
 Anything prepackaged is at least somewhat weepy and wilted.